Travel.State.Gov > International Travel > Learn About Your Destination > Rwanda International Travel Information

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

-Criminal Penalties: You are subject to local laws.
-If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-You may be detained for questioning by the police if unable to produce an acceptable form of identification.
-Convictions for possessing, using, or trafficking in illegal drugs (including marijuana, which is illegal) result in long prison sentences and heavy fines.
+The police may detain you if you are not carrying an acceptable form of identification.
+Convictions for possessing, using, or trafficking in illegal drugs (including marijuana) result in long prison sentences and heavy fines.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Genocide speech: Laws about appropriate speech regarding the genocide are strictly enforced.
+Genocide speech: Laws about appropriate speech regarding the 1994 genocide in Rwanda are strictly enforced.
 Promoting ideas based on “ethnic, regional, racial, religious, language, or other divisive characteristics” is prohibited.
-Public incitement of “genocide ideology” or “divisionism,” including genocide denial, discrimination, and sectarianism, is punishable by five to nine years in prison and fines of 100,000 to 1,000,000 Rwandan francs.
+Public incitement of “genocide ideology” or “divisionism,” including genocide denial, discrimination, and sectarianism, is punishable by five to seven years in prison and fines of 500,000 to 1,000,000 Rwandan francs.
 Please refer to the Rwandan Ministry of National Unity and Civic Engagement’s website for additional information regarding this topic.

-Human Rights Observers, Journalists, NGO workers, and Students: Rwandan authorities may subject you to more scrutiny if you meet or plan to meet with individuals or organizations who are critical of the government.
+Human Rights Observers, Journalists, NGO workers, and Students: Rwandan authorities may subject you to more scrutiny at immigration upon arrival if you meet or plan to meet with individuals or organizations who are critical of the government.

-Photography: Photographing military sites, government buildings, airports, and public monuments is prohibited.
+Photography: Photographing military sites, government buildings, airports, and public monuments is strictly prohibited.

 Currency: The Rwandan franc (RWF) is the official currency, though U.S. dollars may also be used.
-Most vendors and banks will take only U.S. bills printed after 2006, and exchange bureaus and hotels may refuse bills smaller than $100.
+Most vendors and banks will only accept U.S. bills printed after 2009, and exchange bureaus and hotels may refuse bills smaller than $100.

 Plastic shopping and grocery bags are banned and may be confiscated upon arrival.

-Akagera National Park and Wildlife Areas: Heed all instructions given by guides or trackers.
+Akagera National Park and Wildlife Areas: Heed all instructions given by guides and trackers.
 Approaching wild animals, even in a vehicle, can result in injury or death.